-Emphasis is on intuitive understanding.
+The emphasis in this course is on intuitive understanding.
 It is hoped that students may feel less intimidated by terminology and symbolism.
-Primary goal of the sequence is an appreciation of calculus as one of the great inventions in history.
+The primary goal of the sequence is to give the students an overview of college algebra and differential and integral calculus.
+The applications are selected from business and economics, and the life and social sciences.